igr/nomen-est-omen/README.md

 _"Your name is your destiny"_, so be sure you pick a good name.
 This Java library may help you with generating awesome name.

-The generate name consist of:
+The generated name consist of:

 + adjective
-+ optional color
++ (optional) color name
 + person name

 For example, you can get names such: `hungry_navy_babbage`